G00402034/G00402034.github.io/index.md

 - **Column Controller**: Manages the individual columns of text, their speed, length, and reset behavior.
 - **DigitalRain Class**: The main class that integrates all components and manages the rendering process.

-To test the simulation, the program was run in different console sizes, ensuring that characters flowed smoothly, and performance remained stable.
-Edge cases such as screen resizing and excessive CPU usage were also considered.
+I tested the simulation by running the programme in different console sizes to ensure that characters flowed smoothly in both window types.

 ### Algorithm

-1. Initialize the console window with the required dimensions and encoding.
+1. Initialize the console window with the required dimensions.
-2. Create and manage multiple columns of cascading characters.
+2. Create and manage multiple columns of falling characters.
 3. Randomly determine character selection, movement speed, and length for each column.
-4. Continuously update and redraw the console output to simulate falling characters.
+4. Update and redraw the console output to show falling characters.
-5. Ensure columns reset properly once they exit the screen.
+5. Makes sure columns reset properly once they exit the screen.

-This algorithm ensures smooth and non-repetitive animation while keeping computational overhead minimal.
+This algorithm create a smooth and non-repetitive animation.

 ### Problem-solving

-Several challenges arose during development:
+Some challenges that I had during development:
-- **Character Encoding Issues**: The console needed to be set to UTF-8 mode to properly display Unicode characters.
+- **Character Encoding Issues**: The console needed to be set to UTF-8 mode to properly display Unicode characters which still didn't work for katana.
-- **Randomization Optimization**: Ensuring a fair distribution of characters without noticeable repetition.
+- **Randomization Optimization**: generating characters without noticeable repetition.
-- **Performance Optimization**: Reducing flickering and CPU overhead by efficiently managing screen refresh rates and character updates.
+- **Performance Optimization**: Reducing flickering by changing screen refresh rates and character updates.
-- **Column Movement Synchronization**: Columns had to move at different speeds without disrupting the overall effect.
+- **Column Movement Synchronization**: Columns had to move at different speeds.

-Each of these issues was addressed through research, testing, and iterative improvements to the codebase.

 ### Modern C++ Insight & Reflection

-This project was a great opportunity to leverage modern C++ features, including:
+This project was a great opportunity to try out C++ features, including:
-- **Smart Pointers**: Used to manage memory dynamically without manual deallocation.
+- **Smart Pointers**: I used these to manage memory dynamically.
-- **Random Number Generation**: Implemented using the `<random>` library for realistic effects.
+- **Random Number Generation**: Used the `<random>` library for realistic RNG.
-- **Object-Oriented Design**: Ensured modularity and reusability of components.
+- **Object-Oriented Design**: Made sure my components were reuasble and modular.
-- **Multi-threading Considerations**: While not implemented, future improvements could include multi-threading for enhanced performance.

-Through this project, I gained valuable insights into efficient console rendering, working with Windows API, and structuring code for clarity and maintainability.
+Through this project, I learned about console rendering techniques, working with Windows API, and structuring code for reusability and maintainability.

 ### How to Run the Code

-### Prerequisites
 - A **Windows** system with a command-line terminal.
 - A C++ compiler (e.g., `g++` from MinGW or MSVC).